mtitus83/MMM-Starlight/DESIGN.md

 The module provides several configuration options to customize its behavior:

 - `zodiacSign`: Array of zodiac signs to display
-- `period`: Array of time periods for horoscopes
+- `period`: Array of time periods for horoscopes (excluding yearly)
 - `width`: Width of the module
 - `fontSize`: Font size for the horoscope text
 - `showImage`: Toggle for displaying zodiac sign images